How Justin Bieber Cleared His Adult Acne In Quarantine

 More than just Justin Bieber's wife and muse, Hailey Bieber can now add skin-clearing facialist to her CV.
-In the most recent episode of the couple's Facebook Watch series, Cooking with the Biebers, Hailey and Justin bring fans into their kitchen to discuss their personal experiences with skin issues and acne while making dinner.
+In the most recent episode of the couple's Facebook Watch series, Cooking with the Biebers, Hailey and Justin bring fans into their kitchen to discuss their personal experiences with skin issues and acne.
 In fact, in the 10 minute webisode, Justin openly talks about how he finally beat his breakouts.

 "Justin has really, really nice skin naturally, and over the last two years, he's been struggling with adult-onset acne breakouts," Hailey explains to the camera while preparing penne alla vodka.
 "I'm super into skin care, and because we've had a lot of time in this quarantine, I told him that by the time we exit this quarantine, he is going to have glowing, perfect skin."